Skip to content

 Jonathan Spruce

 ICE voting members directly elect members to the trustee board.
 To ensure continuity on the trustee board, not all vacancies will arise in the same year.
-This year, the voting members directly elected three individuals to the trustee board.
+For 2025, there are no vacancies for directly elected members to the trustee board.

 Do you have any questions?